boardgamers/boardgamers-mono/README.md

 You can follow the instructions in [api-node](./api-node/README.md) and [game-server](./game-server/README.md), or you can just run the following command:

 ```
-docker-compose up
+pnpm back
 ```

-This will take care of launching a mongodb instance as well
+This will take care of launching a mongodb instance as well.

+This is only for development.
+The mongodb database is exposed to the world!

 ## Contributing